Master-Leo/Pandas-Challenge/README.md

 % overall passing (the percentage of students who passed math AND reading)

 #Highest-Performing Schools (by % Overall Passing)
-Create a DataFrame that highlights the top-5 performing schools based on % Overall Passing.
-Include the following metrics:
+Create a DataFrame that highlights the top-5 performing schools based on % Overall Passing, including the following metrics:

 - School name